BlizzardLizardz/BickerQuicker/README.md

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen. - Brendan
+- [x] User sees app icon in home screen and styled launch screen. - Brendan, Jonathan
-- [ ] User can sign up and sign in to the login screen - Brendan
+- [x] User can sign up and sign in to the login screen - Brendan
 - [ ] User can log out of his or her account - Brendan
 - [ ] Use can create and post a Bicker - Harjas
 - [ ] User can view a list of Bickers - Harjas